avellino/2015-02-11-idcc15/index.md

 Wednesday, 11th February, 2015

-Speakers: Aleksandra Pawlik, University of Manchester & Data Carpenry
+Speakers: Aleksandra Pawlik, University of Manchester & Data Carpentry

 **Objectives of the workshop:**